robertl0500/15-minute-analysis/README.md

 Cara: Data search for SD and DC locations (schools, hospitals, parks, transportation, and parks), data import/clean up

+All: decide on who will give the presentation (everyone, some, etc?)

 ## Conclusion / Final results: TBD